This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Supplemental Security Income

-Supplemental Security Income (SSI) is a form of financial assistance for people with disabilities, including cerebral palsy.
+Supplemental Security Income (SSI) is a form of financial assistance for people with disabilities and limited income.[1]
 It is provided by the government.
-SSI is different than other types of financial aid from the government in that the United States Treasury funds it.[1]
+SSI is different from other types of government financial aid in that the United States Treasury funds it.
 This allows recipients to receive SSI funds without the work credit requirement.

 There are also drawbacks to SSI.
 For instance, although recipients aren’t required to have work credits, the amount of compensation allowed each month tends to be lower than other forms of government financial assistance.